Generic name: lovastatin [ LOE-va-sta-tin ]

-You may need to take lovastatin on a long-term basis for the treatment of high cholesterol.
 You may need to stop using lovastatin for a short time if you have surgery or a medical emergency.
 Do not stop taking this medicine unless your doctor tells you to.

 Store at room temperature away from moisture, heat, and light.

 What happens if I miss a dose?

 Take the medicine as soon as you can, but skip the missed dose if it is almost time for your next dose.
 Do not take two doses at one time.

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

 What should I avoid while taking lovastatin?